openebs-archive/openebs-docs/docs/troubleshooting.md

 1. Resolve the system issues which caused the iSCSI disruption/RO device condition.
 Depending on the cause, the resolution steps may include recovering the failed nodes, ensuring replicas are brought back on the same nodes as earlier, fixing the network problems and so on.

 2. Ensure that the OpenEBS volume controller and replica pods are running successfully with all replicas in RW mode.
-Use the command `curl GET http://<ctrl ip>:9501/v1/replicas | grep createTypes` to confirm.
+Use the command  to confirm.

+   `		curl GET http://<ctrl ip>:9501/v1/replicas | grep createTypes`

 3. If any one of the replicas are still in RO mode, wait for the synchronization to complete.
 If all the replicas are in RO mode (this may occur when all replicas re-register into the controller within short intervals), you must restart the OpenEBS volume controller using the `kubectl delete pod <pvc-ctrl>` command .
 Since it is a Kubernetes deployment, the controller pod is restarted successfully.
 Once done, verify that all replicas transition into RW mode.